PeterCookDev/TalksIveEnjoyed/Development.md

 - [Hadi Hariri - Refactoring to Functional](https://vimeo.com/111506976)  [45:00]
 - [Mark Seemann - Types + Properties = Software](https://vimeo.com/144800642)  [40:39]

 - [Ian Cooper - Not just layers!
 What can pipelines and events do for you?](https://vimeo.com/113584390)  [1:00:22]
+Takeaway: Pipes and Filters used when need to process or transform a stream of data.
+Each transformation/processing element in the pipeline is a filter.
+Can be pull based or push based.
+Can be distributed using messaging channel between filters.
+Error handling is hard.
+Different to chain of responsibility as the filters do not execute their successors directly - the pipeline does it.

 - [Karoline Klever - What is the actual life expectancy of your code?](https://vimeo.com/142347209) [52:24]
 - [James Pearce, Ben Ogle Ben Hamilton - Building an IDE that Scales](https://www.youtube.com/watch?v=WI_Q3PuqAiE) [35:51]
 - [Peter Seibel - Engineering Effectiveness at Twitter](https://www.youtube.com/watch?v=8IyXcLFO9ns) [27:52]